zizther/Jam/readme.md

 	npm update

 ### Using Gulp
-There are 3 tasks available:
+There are 2 tasks available:

-	gulp
+	gulp dev

 This will perform the watch function to compile the Sass as you develop